itenfay/DYFStore/README.md

 ## Demo

-To learn more, please clone this project (`git clone https://github.com/dgynfi/DYFStore.git`) to the local directory.
+To learn more, please clone this project (`git clone https://github.com/chenxing640/DYFStore.git`) to the local directory.

 ## Feedback is welcome

-If you notice any issue, got stuck or just want to chat feel free to create an issue.
+If you notice any issue, got stuck to create an issue.
 I will be happy to help you.